What is Personality Psychology?

 Theories of Personality

 The Big 5 Theory, also known as the Five Factor Model (FFM), is one of the most widely used theories of personality psychology.
-The model is based on decades of research and explains how the five core traits – Extroversion, Agreeableness, Conscientiousness, Neuroticism, and Openness to Experience – manifest within individuals.
-Each of these traits is a continuum, meaning that people can fall anywhere on the spectrum from low levels to high levels of each trait.
-If you would like to test yourself, you can take a free Big Five Personality test.
+The model is based on decades of research and explains how the following five core traits manifest within individuals.

 How is Personality Tested?